Puberty: Foreskin retraction

-Pubic hair

-Pubic hair often appears on a boy shortly after the genitalia begin to grow.
-The pubic hairs are usually first visible at the dorsal (abdominal) base of the penis.
-The first few hairs are described as stage 2.
-Stage 3 is usually reached within another 6–12 months, when the hairs are too many to count.
-By stage 4, the pubic hairs densely fill the "pubic triangle".
-Stage 5 refers to the spread of pubic hair to the thighs and upward towards the navel as part of the developing abdominal hair.

 Body and facial hair

 In the months and years following the appearance of pubic hair, other areas of skin that respond to androgens may develop androgenic hair.
 The usual sequence is: underarm (axillary) hair, perianal hair, upper lip hair, sideburn (preauricular) hair, periareolar hair, and the beard area.
 As with most human biological processes, this specific order may vary among some individuals.
 Arm, leg, chest, abdominal, and back hair become heavier more gradually.
 There is a large range in amount of body hair among adult men, and significant differences in timing and quantity of hair growth among different racial groups.
 Facial hair is often present in late adolescence, but may not appear until significantly later.
 Facial hair will continue to get coarser, darker and thicker for another 2–4 years after puberty.
 Some men do not develop full facial hair for up to 10 years after the completion of puberty.
-Chest hair may appear during puberty or years after, though not all men develop it.

 Voice change and Adam's apple

 Under the influence of androgens, the larynx (or voice box) grows in both sexes.
-This growth is far more prominent in boys, causing the male voice to drop and deepen, sometimes abruptly but rarely "overnight", about one octave, because the longer and thicker vocal folds have a lower fundamental frequency.
-Before puberty, the larynx of boys and girls is about equally small.
-Occasionally, voice change is accompanied by unsteadiness of vocalization in the early stages of untrained voices.
-Most of the voice change happens during stage 4 of male puberty after peak growth.
-Adult pitch is attained at an average age of 16 years, although the voice may not fully settle until the early twenties.
-It usually precedes the development of significant facial hair by several months to years.
+This growth is far more prominent in males, causing the male voice to drop and deepen, sometimes abruptly but rarely "overnight", about one octave, because the longer and thicker vocal folds have a lower fundamental frequency.
+Before puberty, the larynx of males and females is about equally small.